 Time Magazine & “Artist Bloore”

 There is much to say about this show.
-For the time being (the time being January 2022) we will let the story be told by the images we have here.
-The Bloore Estate does not have a single work from this show.
-Three of the pieces below are in the hands of a Toronto dealer.
+For the time being (the time being December 2022) we will let the story be told by the images we have here.
+The Bloore Estate does not have a single work from this exhibition.
+However, three of the pieces shown below are, as of this writing, in the hands of an independent Toronto dealer.